raspberrypilearning/cd-advanced-scratch-sushi/en/step_3.md

 ## Setting things up

-Because you’re learning Scratch and not how to build a physics engine (code that makes things behave at least a little like the real world — e.g. not falling through floors), you’ll be starting with a project I’ve created that already has the basics for moving, jumping, and detecting platforms built in.
+Because you’re learning how to code in Scratch and not how to build a physics engine (code that makes things in a computer game behave like real-world objects, e.g. they don't fall through floors), you’ll be starting with a project I’ve created that already has the basics for moving, jumping, and detecting platforms built in.

-You should take a quick look at it including the details on this card, since you’ll be making some changes to it later, but you don’t need to understand everything it’s doing.
+You should take a quick look at the project, including the details on this card, because you’ll be making some changes to it later, but you don’t need to understand everything it’s doing!

+### Get the project

-+ The first thing you’ll need to do is to get a copy of the code from [dojo.soy/advanced-scratch](http://dojo.soy/advanced-scratch){:target="_blank"}
++ The first thing you’ll need to do is to get a copy of the Scratch code from [dojo.soy/advanced-scratch](http://dojo.soy/advanced-scratch){:target="_blank"} .

-+ To use it offline, download this code by clicking **See Inside**, then the **File** menu, and **Download to your computer**, and then open it in Scratch on your computer.
+To use the project offline, download it by clicking **See Inside**, then go to the **File** menu and click **Download to your computer**.
+Then you can open the downloaded file in Scratch on your computer.

-+ You can also use it directly in Scratch in your browser by just clicking **See Inside** and then **Remix**.
+You can also use it directly in Scratch in your browser by just clicking **See Inside** and then **Remix**.

+### Take a look at the code

-The physics engine of the game has a variety of pieces in it, some of which work right now and some of which don’t.
-You can find out which by running the game and trying to play it.
+The physics engine of the game has a variety of pieces in it, some of which work already and some of which don’t yet.
+You can test this out by running the game and trying to play it.

 You'll see that you can lose lives, but nothing happens when you run out.
-Also, the game has only got one level, one type of thing to collect, and no enemies.
+Also, the game only has one level, one type of thing to collect, and no enemies.
 You’re going to fix all of that, and a bit more!

 + For now, take a look at how the code is put together.
 It uses lots of **More** blocks, which are great for splitting your code up into pieces so you can manage it better.
-It’s like having a block made up of a lot of other blocks, which you can give some basic instructions to.
+A **More** block is a block you make up out of a lot of other blocks, and you can give some instructions to it.
+You'll see how it works in an upcoming Card!

 ![](images/setup2and3.png)

+### 'More' blocks are really useful

-In the code above, the main game `forever`{:class="blockcontrol"} loop calls the `main-physics`{:class="blockmoreblocks"} block to do a whole lot of stuff!
-Keeping them separated like this makes it easy to read the main loop and understand what happens when, without worrying about **how** it happens.
+In the code above, the main game `forever`{:class="blockcontrol"} loop calls the `main-physics`{:class="blockmoreblocks"} **More** block to do a whole lot of stuff!
+Keeping the blocks separated like this makes it easy to read the main loop and understand what happens in the game, without worrying about **how** it happens.

-+ Now look at `reset game`{:class="blockmoreblocks"} and `reset character`{:class="blockmoreblocks"} blocks and notice:
++ Now look at the `reset game`{:class="blockmoreblocks"} and `reset character`{:class="blockmoreblocks"} **More** blocks:
 1. They do pretty normal things, such as setting up variables and making sure the character rotates properly
-    2. `reset-game`{:class="blockmoreblocks"} **calls** `reset-character`{:class="blockmoreblocks"} — meaning you can use a **More** block inside another **More** block!
+1. `reset-game`{:class="blockmoreblocks"} **calls** `reset-character`{:class="blockmoreblocks"}, showing you that you can use a **More** block inside another **More** block
-    3. `reset-character`{:class="blockmoreblocks"} gets used in two different places, but to change it you only have to change the code of the **More** block in one!
-This can save you a lot of work and help you avoid mistakes.
+1. The `reset-character`{:class="blockmoreblocks"} **More** block gets used in two different places in the main loop.
+This  means you can change two places in your main game loop by only changing the code inside of the **More** block, which saves you a lot of work and helps you avoid mistakes.